 - 1. Support educational and academic goals. - 2.
 Know school rules, abide by them and enforce them in a fair and consistent manner. - 3.
 Assist students in coping with peer pressure and emerging personal, social, and emotional problems. - 4.
 Set a good example for students and colleagues by demonstrating dependability, integrity, and other standards of ethical conduct. - 5.
-Maintain confidentiality about all personal information and educational records concerning students and their families. - 6.
+Maintain confidentiality about all personal information and educational records concerning

+- students and their families. - 6.
 Initiate teacher/student/counselor conferences and parent/teacher/student/counselor conferences, as necessary or requested, as a way to resolve problems and communicate as necessary in any other manner with parents and other staff regarding student progress and needs. - 7.
 Regularly review with students their educational progress and career plan. - 8.
 Provide information to assist students with career planning. - 9.
 Encourage students to benefit from the curriculum and extra-curricular programs. - 10.
-Maintain and encourage a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender/gender identity, or sex, with an understanding of appropriate appearance, language, and behavior in a school setting, which will strengthen students' self-image and promote confidence to learn.

-11. Report incidents of discrimination, bullying and/or harassment that are witnessed or otherwise brought to the staff member's attention to the building administrator and/or Dignity Act Coordinator (DAC) in a timely manner.
+Maintain and encourage a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender/gender identity, or sex, with an understanding of appropriate appearance, language, and behavior in a school setting, which will strengthen students' self-image and promote confidence to learn. - 11.
+Report incidents of discrimination, bullying and/or harassment that are witnessed or otherwise brought to the staff member's attention to the building administrator and/or Dignity Act Coordinator (DAC) in a timely manner. - 12.
+All staff members are required to participate in ongoing professional development that equips staff with the skills necessary to prevent and manage crisis situations effectively, ensuring a safe and supportive environment for all students.
+Physical intervention techniques are taught as a last resort, emphasizing de-escalation and reintegration strategies.